 Residential land: Not just any land.
-Refers to land with approvals for what the market wants (zoned suitably for financial viability), serviced & ready to go (shovel-ready).
+Refers to land with approvals for what the market wants (suitable or viable) serviced & ready to go (shovel-ready).

 - If a shortage of shovel-ready sites housing prices up - If a surplus of shovel-ready sites downward pressures on prices